pyOpenSci/python-package-guide/tutorials/intro.md

 :::

-A Python package is a collection of related modules / code containing functions, classes and methods that are organized together in a directory.
+Breakout?? - You might also hear people use the term "library" the same way.

+## What is a Python package?

+At a high level, you can think about a Python package as a toolbox.

+In Python, the term package has a specific meaning: it is a directory with a certain structure.
+The directory contains modules which are  files that end in `.py`.
+Each module contains functions and classes, that you can think about as tools in your toolbox.

-Packages allow you to group and structure your Python code, making it easier to manage and reuse code across different projects.
+The modules within a package allow you to group and structure your Python code.
 A package is installable, which means that you can add the functionality within the package code to any Python environment and import that functionality like you would import NumPy or matplotlib.

-At a high level, you can think about each package as a toolbox filled with different tools that perform specific actions in your code when imported and called.
+This also makes it easier to manage and reuse code across different projects.

+Structuring your code as a package is the first step you need to take so you can share the tools in the toolbox you've created and let others build with it.

 :::{figure-md} python-toolbox